paulgali/DCS_keycaps/Sample_Kits/README.md

 # Paul's Pre-Bundled DCS kitting

+*#bababaul#0089 on discord*

 3D kit with the majority of caps from Fooblitzky's base branch.
 Modifiers are using text+icon, as is typical SP and will be used in my own personal sets

 Each cap has altered properties under alphas and mods
 - Legend